wlib/proposal-switch-match/README.md

 just a newer `switch` statement that allows matching if the value...

 * ...is strictly equal (`===`) to a case, like a normal `switch` would.
-* ...can be destructured by a case
+* ...can be destructured by a case.
-* ...fits some arbitrary chosen criteria
+* ...fits some arbitrarily chosen criteria.

 Finally, our solution must abandon the current `switch` syntax in order to be more consistent with the syntax of all of the other statements.